 Genetic: Inherited; having to do with information that is passed from parents to children through DNA in the genes.

-Graft-versus-host disease (GVHD): A reaction of donated bone marrow against a recipient's own tissue.
+Graft-versus-host disease (GVHD): A reaction of donated bone marrow against the recipient’s own tissue.

 Granulocyte: A type of white blood cell that kills bacteria.
 Neutrophils, eosinophils, and basophils are granulocytes.